-As Special Olympics Indiana approaches its 50th anniversary, our success is based on always operating with the utmost trust and integrity in everything we do.
-It has earned us an impeccable reputation.
-As someone who cares about Special Olympics, you are already familiar with our work and the lives being changed as a result.
+As someone who cares about Special Olympics Indiana, you are already familiar with our work and the lives being changed as a result.

 Planned giving is the thoughtful process of integrating a charitable gift into a donor’s overall financial and estate plans.
-Through this process, a donor is able to make an ultimate gift that perpetuates his or her legacy of support for Special Olympics.
-There are many options for planned giving, including bequests, outright gifts of stock, retirement plans, and life insurance.
+Through this process, a donor can make a legacy gift in support of Special Olympics.
+There are many options for planned giving, including bequests, outright gifts of stock, retirement plans and life insurance.